anandu06dev/ng4StarterKit/README.md

 }
 ```

-Normally, in Angular services are used to share state, beyond the lifetime of a component:
+Normally, services in Angular are used to share state, beyond the lifetime of a component:

 ## Router Service

 Angular's router service allows us to manage addressable state and view state.
 Simply put, the router state determines which components are visible on the screen and
-it handles navigation between application states (HATEOAS).
+it manages navigation between application states (HATEOAS).
 Any state transition results in a URL change!
 It is very important to notice, due to the router is a resource-oriented engine,
 we **cannot place more than one component into the same location at the same time** (~Auxiliary Routes!).
 This means, if building a router SPA, we should desire a UX-Driven Design method
 to determine the appropriate data model and types for the Web API.
 The UI project should introduce User-Centered Design (UCD), where user actions define the component and URL workflow.